globalgov/manydata/README.md

 <!-- badges: end -->

-`{manydata}` is the central package in the many packages universe aimed at collecting, connecting and correcting network data across issue-domains of global governance.
-To assist users in doing so, `{manydata}` also contains functions that enable users to clean and manipulate data easily.
+`{manydata}` is the central package in the many packages universe aimed at collecting, connecting, and correcting network data across issue-domains of global governance.
+To assist users in doing so, `{manydata}` contains functions that enable users to download and manipulate data easily.

 ## Why manydata?